timelinez/timelinez.github.io/README.md

 As mentioned, that repo is a sibling one inside the `timelinez` GitHub "organization".
 The intention is for multiple separate organizations to exist for various groups/agendas.

-One built in to this repo is on Sun/Oracle's patronage of Java (the programming language):
+One built into this GitHub repo is about Sun/Oracle's patronage of Java (the programming language):

 * Timeline visual: [timelinez.github.io](https://timelinez.github.io)
 * Source for that: [github.com/timelinez/timelinez.github.io/blob/master/main.txt](http://github.com/timelinez/timelinez.github.io/blob/master/main.txt).